vibha92005/AUTO-COCOON-Vision-integrated-system-for-cocoon-processing-and-quality-characterisation/README.md

 # AUTO-COCOON: Vision-Integrated System for Cocoon Processing and Quality Characterisation

 AUTO-COCOON is an AI-powered computer vision system for automated silk cocoon quality assessment and sorting.
-The project combines image enhancement using a Convolutional Autoencoder (CAE), deep learning-based object detection with YOLOv8, and a real-time inference pipeline to classify silk cocoons as **Good** or **Bad**.
-The system is designed to reduce manual inspection, improve classification consistency, and support scalable cocoon processing for sericulture applications.
+The project integrates image enhancement using a Convolutional Autoencoder (CAE), YOLOv8-based object detection, and a real-time inference pipeline to classify silk cocoons as **Good** or **Bad**.
+The system aims to reduce manual inspection, improve classification consistency, and support scalable cocoon processing for sericulture applications.

 ---